VenusDinari123/2024-ECE-hardware-and-software-Projects/README.md

-# **ECE 115 Drone Lab Repository**
+# **Drone Lab Repository**

-Welcome to the **ECE 115 Drone Lab Repository**, where you'll find various projects designed to demonstrate drone programming, navigation, and control using the Tello drone.
-Each lab focuses on different aspects of drone automation, interaction, and functionality, combining hardware control with software logic to create exciting and educational demonstrations.
+Welcome to the **Drone Lab Repository**, a collection of projects showcasing various drone programming techniques and flight control experiments using the Tello drone.
+Each lab explores unique aspects of drone automation and real-time control, blending hardware interaction with software logic to create dynamic and engaging demonstrations.

 ---

 ## **Overview**

-This repository contains several missions from our ECE 115 coursework, ranging from basic drone movements to advanced automated tasks and real-time control interfaces.
-Through these projects, you will learn how to:
+This repository contains multiple drone missions, ranging from basic flight paths to advanced automation and user-interactive controls.
+You'll find projects focused on:

-- Establish and manage a connection with the drone.
+- Establishing connections with the drone and configuring command modes.
-- Automate flight paths for specific goals like navigation and photography.
+- Automating navigation for photography and exploration.
-- Control the drone in real time using GUI or keyboard inputs.
+- Developing graphical or keyboard-based interfaces for real-time control.
-- Leverage advanced features such as video streaming, flips, and rotations.
+- Utilizing advanced drone capabilities like flips, rotations, and mission pad detection.

 ---